Q. I'm new to tattooing, where do I start?

 Q. How do I prepare for my appointment?

 On the day you come in to be tattooed, it is important that you not consume alcohol or take any aspirin.
 Please be clear-headed, healthy, and have a full belly!
 These conditions will ensure the best possible start for your tattoo, and help make the experience positive.
 How well your tattoo heals has everything to do with how well you take care of it afterwards, so be prepared to follow the aftercare instructions your artists provides.
-Your Classic 13 Tattoo artist will touch up your skin art after it is healed (usually for free).
-We want you to be absolutely happy with your new tattoo.

 Q. How safe is tattooing?